input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-transactions.md

 The verification process operates on a subset of the Cardano set that can be certified (fully or partially):

-- the client calls a prover route on the aggregator which computes a **Merkle proof of membership** for the transactions signed in the latest snapshot
+- the client calls a prover route exposed by the aggregator which computes a **Merkle proof of membership** for the transactions signed in the latest snapshot
 - the client verifies the proof of membership is valid and that its Merkle root (the message) is signed by a valid Mithril certificate.

 [![Design of the certification of the Cardano transactions](./images/cardano-transactions/proof-client.jpg)](./images/cardano-transactions/proof-client.jpg)